 In 2001 the Historic District was officially named “Frederick Town Historic District”.
 The Historic Preservation Commission has guidelines for renovation of homes in the Frederick Town Historic District, located on the City of Frederick website.

 There are two historic designations in Downtown Frederick:

 The two historic designations in downtown Frederick are Frederick Town Historic District, and the National Register of Historic Places.
 There are many sites across Frederick County which were added to the National Register over the years throughout Frederick County in the last Century.
 For instance, the three covered bridges in Thurmont were added in 1976.
 Any structure or home which has been added to the National Historic Register has a designation that is apart from and in addition to that of the Frederick Town Historic District.

 The Frederick Town Historic District is listed in the National Register of Historic Places.
 The National Register includes all of the Frederick Town Historic District… and many structures throughout the county.
 When purchasing an historic home in Frederick, you may buy a home that is recognized as an historic home on the National Register of Historic Places, but not inside the Frederick Town Historic District.

 It’s easier to understand if you see the map, the red line is the Frederick Town Historic District:

-Here is the reason you need to know about the 2 designations: Those properties outside the Frederick Town Historic District, but on the National Register do not require permits from the Historic Preservation Commission.
+Here is the reason you need to know about the two historic designations in downtown Frederick: Those properties outside the Frederick Town Historic District, but on the National Register do not require permits from the Historic Preservation Commission.
 (Just Building permits).
 However, property owners in either may be eligible for local, state, and federal tax incentives.
 Renovations and restoration of historic properties are subject to many tax credits, and they change all the time.
 Keep that in mind if you are thinking of purchasing a home that has an historic designation.

 Here is the map of the historic district from the City of Frederick website.